 No spam.
 No paywall.
 You'll occasionally hear about new RWA opportunities I find compelling.

-What changed this week across tokenized treasuries, private credit, and onchain trade finance — and what it actually means.
+What changed this week across tokenized treasuries, private credit, and onchain finance — and what it actually means.

 A single RWA or DeFi product taken apart: the structure, the yield source, the risks, and how an allocator would actually access it.

-A short, opinionated take.
+A short opinionated take.
 What I'd watch, what I'd avoid, and what I'd put real capital behind if I had to choose this week.

 Join the allocators already reading.